MicahNjeru/MicahNjeru/README.md

 <h2 align="center">A passionate iOS Software Engineer fueled by Kaizen 🚀.</h2>

-I'm a coder guided by the concept of Kaizen.
-My coding style prioritizes:
+I'm a design coder guided by the concept of Kaizen.
+My design & coding style prioritizes:
 - Simplicity 💡,
 - Readability 📖 and
 - Clarity ☯️ (articulated comments)